ary4nsh/Metamorph/README.md

 # Metamorph

-This code is a simple metamorphic engine that takes a 32-bit/64-bit ELF executable binary as input, and generates a 32-bit/64-bit metamorphicated ELF executable binary file.
+This tool is a metamorphic engine that takes a 32-bit/64-bit ELF executable binary as input, and generates a 32-bit/64-bit metamorphicated ELF executable binary file.
 It currently supports injecting these instructions as NOP:
 - NOP
 - CMP [register],[register]
 - PUSH [register] / POP [register]